publiccodenet/about/activities/tool-management/odoo.md

 Our service provider is OpenWorx.

-The Operations coordinator takes care of user administration, reports bugs and is the contact person for the service provider.
+The Operations Coordinator takes care of user administration, reports bugs and is the contact person for the service provider.

 ### Odoo aliases